AntuVenciu/KaleGraph/README.md

 This is how to do it:

 1. `$ module load Python/3.9.10`
-   This loads a Python environment with version `3.9.10` (enough for us).
+   This loads a Python environment with version `3.9.10`.
    This command needs to be run everytime (I think)

 2. `$ python3 -m venv ~/venv_gnn`